 Photographer: Lizaan Smit | Country: South Africa

-On the sport field in the small fisherman town Gansbaai, South Africa, amidst a sea of boys playing hokey in the background, a young girl practices her skills with determination.
+On the sports field in the small fishing town of Gansbaai, South Africa, amidst a sea of boys playing hockey in the background, a young girl practices her skills with determination.
 Her shirt reads “You can sit with us,” a beacon of inclusivity amidst the intensity of their game.
 This image captures the powerful contrast between the traditional scene of sportsmanship and the bold statement of inclusion.
-It’s a reminder that diversity enriches the playing field, and every stroke of the ball carries the weight of equality.
+It’s a reminder that diversity enriches the playing field and that every stroke of the ball carries the weight of equality.

-The girl is practicing in the Sports Development Programme that is hosted by the Grootbos Foundation.
+The girl is practicing in the Sports Development Programme hosted by the Grootbos Foundation.